Planning a Trip to Japan: DOs & DON’Ts (2024)

 Two times of year I would avoid for a vacation to Japan are:

-Golden Week in early May – In 2024, Golden Week is from 27 April – 6 May.
+Golden Week in early May – In 2025, Golden Week will be from 29 April – 6 May.
 This is a series of national holidays so many Japanese travel domestically, trains and hotels book up, and popular spots will be extra crowded.

 New Year – Late December to early January.
 This is also a busy time with local travellers and most businesses close for up to four days.